odt1/SISR/docs/guides/networked.md

     If you want to stop/start forwarding or change settings while in-game, you can toggle the SISR overlay by using the keyboard-shortcut or controller-chord
     (**`CTRL+SHIFT+ALT+S`**, **`LB+RB+BACK+A`**)

-!!! info "Flatpak"
-    There will (_hopefully_) be a Flatpak version of SISR available soon™

-    I personally do not run SteamOS myself and cannot provide more detailed instructions at this time.

-    That said, my source-built version of SISR works perfectly fine on my Arch (btw) install on my Deck, even from Valves Gamescope (Gaming mode)